jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/link-aggregation-settings.rst

     * - Active-backup

         \(default value\)
       - Provides fault tolerance.
-Only one slave interface at a time is available.
-The backup slave interface becomes active only when the active slave interface fails.
+Only one standby interface at a time is available.
+The backup standby interface becomes active only when the active standby interface fails.

         For platform interfaces \(such as, |OAM|, cluster-host, and management interfaces\), the system will select the interface with the lowest
-        |MAC| address as the primary interface when all slave interfaces are
+        |MAC| address as the primary interface when all standby interfaces are
         enabled.
       - Management, |OAM|, cluster-host, and data interface
     * - Balanced XOR
       - Provides aggregated bandwidth and fault tolerance.
-The same slave interface is used for each destination |MAC| address.
+The same standby interface is used for each destination |MAC| address.

-        This mode uses the default transmit policy, where the target slave interface is determined by calculating the source |MAC| address XOR'd with the destination |MAC| address, modulo 2.
+        This mode uses the default transmit policy, where the target standby interface is determined by calculating the source |MAC| address XOR'd with the destination |MAC| address, modulo 2.